John Carpenter's unrealized projects: Santa Claus: The Movie

-In the mid-80s, a film version of the novel was set to be written and directed by Carpenter but it was canceled by production studio New World Pictures.

 Top Gun

-In 1985, Carpenter was offered a chance to direct Top Gun, but quickly turned it down.
+Also in 1984, Carpenter was offered a chance to direct Top Gun, but quickly turned it down.
 He did not see it being much of a success at all and thought that fighting the Soviet Union in the third act would not do any favors for already hostile international relations during the Cold War.
 Even in recent years, he has noted that there was nothing he could think of that he could have done with that movie; it just was not for him.
 Tony Scott was eventually chosen to direct the film.

 The Golden Child

-In 1986, Carpenter was offered the chance to direct The Golden Child, but he preferred the similar script for Big Trouble in Little China, starring Kurt Russell; Michael Ritchie ended up directing the film.
+In 1985, Carpenter was offered the chance to direct The Golden Child, but he preferred the similar script for Big Trouble in Little China, starring Kurt Russell.
+Michael Ritchie ended up directing the film.
 "The films have a similar theme in that they both explore Chinese legend and magic, but they develop in different ways," Carpenter said.
 "Golden Child is a very fine script.
 It has its problems, but it also has one big plus—Eddie Murphy.
 It will be hard to pull off that script.
 But if they do, it could be a wonderful movie!"